CHAPTER Rev 300 BUSINESS PROFITS TAX

 b.
 Maintaining their own office.

-(2) Not attach New Hampshire business profits tax return schedules or federal tax return and schedules.
+(2) Attaching a New Hampshire business profits tax return including zero apportionment and a federal tax return with schedules.

-(h) If any member of a combined group has nexus with New Hampshire, and one member does not have nexus with New Hampshire or another state the following rules shall apply:
+(g) To reconcile the combined reporting method with the limitations imposed by P.L.
+86-272 on states’ taxing jurisdictions, if any member of a combined group has nexus with New Hampshire, and one member does not have nexus with New Hampshire or another state the following shall apply:

 (1) An individual business organization shall be subject to the tax jurisdiction of New Hampshire or another state for purposes of Rev 304.01 (b) and (c) respectively only on the basis of the separate activities of that individual business organization and its representatives; and